What is Bitcoin?

-These past issues could potentially fuel additional demand for an alternative currency system like Bitcoin.
+These past issues could potentially fuel additional demand for an alternative currency system like Bitcoin, Ethereum, or Litecoin.
 As trust in global banks and financial institutions has dwindled, the move toward a cashless global economy system could pick up steam.

 With its extreme convenience, ease of use, and openness, the Bitcoin network could potentially make major waves on the future of modern commerce.
 The lack of a central authority controlling the Bitcoin network may make it even more attractive to users and investors looking for transparency.